CharlieDigital/dn7-openapi-codegen/README.md

 On the frontend, we are setting up a basic directory structure just for the purposes of this sample.

-When setting this up, you would in initialize your application frontend first (e.g. React, Vue, Svelte, or Angular project) and then decide where you want the generated API bindings to go.
+When setting this up for your own use, you would initialize your application frontend first (e.g. React, Vue, Svelte, or Angular project) and then decide where you want the generated API bindings to go.

 In our case, our bindings will go into `/app/src/_api`.